 Lifestyle, Nutrition, and Ongoing Monitoring

-Effective treatment of insulin resistance requires more than medication.
+Managing insulin resistance requires more than medication.
 Our Orange County, NY weight loss clinic provides structured guidance on nutrition strategies that support healthy blood sugar levels — such as emphasizing fiber-rich whole foods, lean proteins, and healthy fats while reducing refined carbohydrates and added sugars.
 Regular physical activity, adequate sleep, and stress management also have well-documented effects on insulin sensitivity, and our team helps patients build sustainable habits in all of these areas.

 Who Is a Good Candidate for Medically Supervised Weight Loss?